Educating for Environmental Change (EfEC)

 Since November 2022, we have been offering shorter evening science education workshops focused on topics pertaining to climate change on the first Tuesday of each month.
 Some of the workshops are held virtually while others are held in-person.
 Each program is designed to be fast-paced, interesting, and educational.

 Coral animals live symbiotically with microscopic plants in their tissues – corals provide shelter, and the plants provide food, keeping corals strong to build tissues and skeletal structures.
 The coral reef ecosystem has persisted in shallow waters for 550 million years but is being affected by waters that are becoming warmer and more acidic.
-During this presentation, we will discuss how the corals respond to climate changes and how we can help in their survival.
-This program will be led by Dr. Claudia Johnson, IU Professor of Earth and Atmospheric Sciences.
+During this presentation, we discussed how the corals respond to climate changes and how we can help in their survival.
+This program was led by Dr. Claudia Johnson, IU Professor of Earth and Atmospheric Sciences.

 Tuesday, November 12 (Online): Ice at the Poles: How Remote Ice Sheets Have Global Effects